erick521/haven_coding_challenge/README.md

 # 2. Update storage and bootstrap cache directories to be writeable by server
 sudo chmod -R a+x storage/ bootstrap/cache

-# 3. Assuming Mysql DB is set up with empty database, update .env file with credentials
+# 3. Set up MySql DB on localhost or RDBMS and obtain credentials.
+# 4. copy .env.example to .env and update DB creds with actuals.
-# 4. Run Laravel migrations
+# 5. Run Laravel migrations
 php artisan migrate

-# 5. Update /etc/httpd/conf/httpd.d DocumentRoot parameter to point to laravel installation public folder
+# 6. Update /etc/httpd/conf/httpd.d DocumentRoot parameter to point to laravel installation public folder
 #    and update AllowOverride from 'None' to 'All' for Document Access